 The thing is that if you are providing users with the benefit of unsubscribing themselves anytime they want to, you should stand by the words and not try to send notifications the other way.

 Give users a choice

-There are certain websites that keep the notification process simple.
-They send occasional mails, each of which sounds professional enough.
-However, there is always a peak time, when the websites are required to send continuous notifications.
+Certain websites keep the notification process simple.
+They send occasional emails, each of which sounds professional enough.
+However, there is always a peak time when the websites are required to send continuous notifications.
 For instance, your website sells customized gifts and you are running a special discount campaign this holiday season.
 To make sure the subscriber does not get irritated by the same, you need to give them a choice.

 You can provide the option to unsubscribe the newsletter or content for a temporary period.
-This way the users who wish to stick to the newsletter but at the same time do not want to get associated with the numerous newsletters sent during holiday season can temporarily unsubscribe.
+This way, the users who wish to stick to the newsletter but at the same time do not want to get associated with the numerous newsletters sent during the holiday season can temporarily unsubscribe.

 Relegate interactions in the email

-This one is for the websites that send mails involving customer interaction.
-For instance, you run a web based customer support website.
+This one is for the websites that send emails involving customer interaction.
+For instance, you run a web-based customer support website.
 The concept is to keep both the users and the customer care executives at the same pace.
-Rather than keeping the mails strictly informational or promotional, you can keep them interactive allowing the users to reply back.
+Rather than maintaining the mails strictly informational or promotional, you can keep them interactive, allowing the users to reply.
 There are a few websites that let the content receiver to reply above the line and share their thoughts with the sender.

 These are some of the principles you can follow to avoid seeing the spam folder on your customers’ end.